United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 What is the title of the applicable company registry?

-The information listed below must be filed with the authorities and is not publicly available:
+The following information must be filed with the DED or other relevant authorities but is not publicly available:

 • Application form for reservation of the trade name of the company and the application form for initial license approval.